 The Takeaway

 The Michael Jordan cards with misprints and incorrect stats are few and rare.
 In professional sports, precision is crucial, and errors and mistakes are too costly, but there can be a sudden twist of events.
 Instead of error cards ending on the bench, they are outside the stadium, playing hard to get.
-The Topps card #23 shows that even though Michael Jordan hung up his tops at 30, his still a star.
-Holding one of these cards is like carrying a lottery ticket that has already hit the jackpot.
+The Topps card #23 shows that even though Michael Jordan hung up his tops at 30, he’s still a star.
+Holding one of these cards is like carrying a lottery ticket already hitting the jackpot.
 After all, who wouldn’t want an imperfect piece perfectly celebrating the perfectly imperfect legend?